raghavn1/raghavn1.github.io/_posts/2025-01-19-First Post.md

 [0:motion] [NTC] [ALL] [Jan 19 17:28:46] main: Motion terminating
 [0:motion] [NTC] [ALL] [Jan 19 17:28:46] motion_remove_pid: Closing logfile (/tmp/motion/motion.log).
 ```

+---

+## Challenges faced

+Some of the issues that we encountered were:
+- the wifi being too slow in school
+- the camera not being detected
+- some of the `apt-get install` packages weren't properly being downloaded
+- the `motion.conf`{: .filepath} file was extremely vague as to what certain properties did
+    - had to read through a lot of different stack exchange posts and documentation to understand
+- the recording would only save as a file on the Pi and not get streamed to the local ip given
+- the stream would start but the quality was horrible